 In 2019, a truck driver claimed to have given Mittank a ride out of Dresden.
 The driver picked up a hitchhiker as he was leaving for the City of Brandenburg.
 On the way, he could not help but notice the passenger’s resemblance to Lars Mittank.
 The lead went nowhere.

-Undaunted, she continues to posts messages on social media.
+Undaunted, she continues to post messages on social media.
 A Facebook group 41,000 people strong called Find Lars Mittank also regularly posts and, apparently, design and post fliers in locations around Europe, all in an effort to find the world’s “most famous” missing tourist.